Skip to yearly menu bar Skip to main content

 Faster Maximum Inner Product Search in High Dimensions

-Ryan Kang · Mo Tiwari · Jaeyong Lee · Donghyun Lee · Chris Piech · Sebastian Thrun · Ilan Shomorony · Martin Zhang
+Mo Tiwari · Ryan Kang · Jaeyong Lee · Donghyun Lee · Chris Piech · Sebastian Thrun · Ilan Shomorony · Martin Zhang

-Abstract: Maximum Inner Product Search (MIPS) is a ubiquitous task in machine learning applications such as recommendation systems.
-Given a query vector and $n$ atom vectors in $d$-dimensional space, the goal of MIPS is to find the atom that has the highest inner product with the query vector.
-Existing MIPS algorithms scale at least as $O(\sqrt{d})$, which becomes computationally prohibitive in high-dimensional settings.In this work, we present BanditMIPS, a novel randomized MIPS algorithm that improves the complexity from $O(\sqrt{d})$ to $O(1)$.
-We also perform experiments on four real-world and synthetic datasets to demonstrate that BanditMIPS outperforms prior state-of-the-art algorithms.
-Finally, we propose a variant of our algorithm, named BanditMIPS-$\alpha$, which achieves further speedups by employing non-uniform sampling across coordinates.Our algorithm is a standalone subroutine that doesn't require preprocessing, meaning it's easily applicable for downstream tasks such as Matching Pursuit and Fourier analysis which we also show.
+Abstract: Maximum Inner Product Search (MIPS) is a ubiquitous task in machine learning applications.
+Given a query vector and $n$ other vectors in $d$ dimensions, the MIPS problem is to find the atom that has the highest inner product with the query vector.
+Existing MIPS algorithms scale at least as $O(\sqrt{d})$ with respect to $d$, which becomes computationally prohibitive in high-dimensional settings.
+In this work, we present BanditMIPS, a novel randomized algorithm that provably improves the state-of-the-art complexity from $O(\sqrt{d})$ to $O(1)$ with respect to $d$.
+We validate the scaling of BanditMIPS and demonstrate that BanditMIPS outperforms prior state-of-the-art MIPS algorithms in sample complexity, wall-clock time, and precision/speedup tradeoff across a variety of experimental settings.
+Furthermore, we propose a variant of our algorithm, named BanditMIPS-$\alpha$, which improves upon BanditMIPS by employing non-uniform sampling across coordinates.
+We also demonstrate the usefulness of BanditMIPS in problems for which MIPS is a subroutine, including Matching Pursuit and Fourier analysis.
+Finally, we demonstrate that BanditMIPS can be used in conjunction with preprocessing techniques to improve its complexity with respect to $n$.
+All of our experimental results are reproducible via a 1-line script at github.com/ThrunGroup/BanditMIPS.

 Live content is unavailable.
 Log in and register to view live content